 Edibles with multiple servings must be scored, wrapped, or otherwise indicate individual serving size on the product, or may be sold with a calibrated dropper, measuring spoon, or similar device for measuring a single serving.

 All edibles must be sold in a child-resistant, tamper-evident, and opaque container at the time of purchase.
 Always keep cannabinoid edible products in their original, child-resistant packaging.
 Beverages are not required to be child-proof but must be in an opaque container.
-For more information, go to Hemp-Derived Cannabinoid Product Compliance Quick Guide (PDF).
+For more information, go to Packaging and Labeling Guide for Cannabis and Lower-Potency Hemp Edible Products.

 Like adult-use cannabis, hemp-derived cannabinoid products should always be used responsibly and stored safely, out of the reach of children.